c-frame/physx/README.md

 Examples can be viewed at /examples

-To build (both development & production builds), run:
+To build (non minified and minified builds), run:

 `npm run dist`

+You don't need to run it in development.

 ## System `physx`